Julie Anne San Jose: 2016–18: a decade in the industry

 In July 2018, after months of anticipation, she presented Breakthrough, her first album under Universal Records.
 Prior to the album's release on July 27, its first three singles had garnered multiple achievements.
 Her originals, "Nothing Left" and "Tayong Dalawa", both reached No. 1 on the iTunes Philippines All-Genre Chart just 30 minutes after release.
 Additionally, her rendition of the "Parokya Ni Edgar" classic "Your Song (My One and Only)" exceeded 5 million plays on Spotify.
 Upon its release, the album celebrated commercial success in both digital and CD formats.
 The album debuted at No. 1 on the iTunes Philippines All-Genre Chart and maintained the spot for a week, a rare feat for OPM albums.
 Breakthrough also received impressive sales during the jam-packed Grand Album Launch at the Eastwood Mall Open Park.

-In November 2018, Julie Anne was invited on Gary Valencianos Advocacy Album, Awit at Laro, to promote Filipino games and songs through art and music.
+In November 2018, she was invited on Gary Valenciano's Advocacy Album, Awit at Laro, to promote Filipino games and songs through art and music.
 She is the only GMA Artist on the album, in which San Jose performs the song "Pitik Bulag", Composed by Jungee Marcelo.

-In May 2018, Julie Anne San Jose starred in a daytime musical series My Guitar Princess, where she plays the main character, Celina Raymundo, a.k.a. the "Guitar Princess", along with leading stars Gil Cuerva and Kiko Estrada.
+In May 2018, San Jose starred in a daytime musical series My Guitar Princess, where she plays the main character, Celina Raymundo, a.k.a. the "Guitar Princess", along with leading stars Gil Cuerva and Kiko Estrada.
 The show features original soundtracks, including the show's theme song "Walang Kapalit", created by Roxy Fabian.
 The featured songs did really well on iTunes Ph Chart and Spotify.

 San Jose becomes the lead host of GMA Network's musical variety show Studio 7, that premiered on October 14, 2018.
 She made her voice acting debut in the first Filipino anime series, Barangay 143, on GMA Network.